 Coronavirus is fundamentally changing day-to-day business operations.
 There is uncertainty on the part of both employees and employers in view of the increasing number of quarantine cases (I.) and official company closures (II.), working from home (III.) and the closure of childcare facilities and schools (IV.).
-The focus is also on short-time work (V.) and the deferral of social security contributions (VI.).
+There is also a focus on short-time work (VI.), the deferral of social security contributions (VII.), extended working hours (IX.), exemption from tax and social security contributions for bonuses (X.) and health & safety (XI.).
 Here are the most important facts in brief.

-In order to stem the spread of the coronavirus, the competent authorities are currently ordering quarantine for both those who are acutely ill and persons who are merely potentially infected.
+In order to stem the spread of the coronavirus, the competent authorities are ordering quarantine for both people with an acute infection and those who are merely potentially infected.
 The form in which affected employees will continue to receive their salary depends on the category into which they fall:

-- Employees who are unable to work due to a coronavirus infection will receive a continuation of remuneration according to the usual regulations.
+- Employees who are unable to work due to a coronavirus infection will continue to receive their salary in line with the usual regulations.
 It is widely acknowledged that this will not change due to the quarantine measure that has been ordered.

-- If they are not acutely ill but are in quarantine due to a suspicion of a possible infection, the provision in section 56 Infection Protection Act (Infektionsschutzgesetz) will apply, under which employees will receive compensation in the amount of their net remuneration for the first six weeks of the quarantine.
-The employer will pay out the compensation, but be reimbursed for it by the competent authorities upon application.
-As of the seventh week of quarantine, the competent authorities will pay compensation in the amount of the sick pay directly to the employees.
-Some of the competent authorities are of the opinion that the employer is primarily obliged to continue to pay the remuneration in accordance with section 616 German Civil Code.
+- For employees who are not acutely ill but are quarantined because an infection is suspected, section 56 Infection Protection Act (Infektionsschutzgesetz) will apply, under which employees receive compensation in the amount of their net salary for the first six weeks of quarantine.
+The employer will pay the compensation, but will be reimbursed by the competent authorities upon application.
+As of the seventh week of quarantine, the competent authorities will pay compensation equivalent to the amount of sick pay directly to the employee.
+Some of the competent authorities are of the opinion that it is the employer that is primarily obliged to continue to pay employees’ salary, by application of section 616 German Civil Code.
 We do not consider this to be correct in the current pandemic situation.

-Quarantine periods which are ordered due to the illness of an employee, like all days of incapacity to work, are not to be set off against the annual vacation.
-If the employees are not acutely ill but have been placed under quarantine due to a suspicion of a possible infection, they are not unable to work and will still be obliged to work.
-If they carry out their work from home or from the place of the quarantine, they will continue to receive their remuneration from the employer unchanged.
+Like all days where an employee is unable to work on health grounds, quarantine periods ordered due to illness are not to be deducted from annual vacation.
+Where an employee is not acutely ill, but has been placed under quarantine due to a suspected infection, they are not unfit for work and will still be obliged to work.
+If they work from home or from the place where they are in quarantine, they will continue to receive their salary from the employer as normal.
 If they are not able to do so, they will receive compensation in the amount of their current net salary.
-This will not be set off against their annual vacation.
+The quarantine days will not be deducted from their annual vacation.

-In general, company closures are a risk that must be borne by the employer and not the employee.
-Employees will continue to receive their salary.
-It is unclear whether this also applies in the case of official closures, such as the current area-wide official closures in particular.
-To minimise the economic risk, it is advisable to apply for the short-time allowance (see below for details).
+Generally speaking, company closures are a risk that must be borne by the employer and not the employee.
+Employees continue to receive their salary.
+Whether this also applies in the case of closures ordered by the authorities, in particular nationwide official closures like the current one, is unclear.
+To minimise the economic risk, companies are well advised to put in an application for short-time work (see below for details).

 The following distinction must be made here: